At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 Preventing injuries

-Mostly, it was done to avoid injuries from farm equipment.
+The practice of tail docking was mainly done to avoid injuries from farm equipment.
 It would give another fighting dog something less to grip onto in pit fights.
 And let us not forget that people believed it increased the dog’s speed and strengthened its back.

 Also, working and hunting dogs with docked tails weren’t taxed at one time.
 It never hurt to save a shilling or two.

-Safety and cleanliness were the only reasons for a docked tail that made sense.
+Safety and cleanliness were the only reasons for tail amputation that made sense.

 Working and hunting dogs without tails were less likely to collect debris or amass feces around their rump.
 They were also less likely to get injured by being caught in farm equipment, wagons, and carts.